 Salt Lake City Lawyer for Trespassing on Federal Property

 Trespassing on someone else’s property can lead to serious legal trouble.
-While entering a local park or community center after hours might not lead to particularly serious charges, entering a state park, post office, courthouse, military facility, or other federal lands or buildings without permission can lead to serious criminal charges and penalties.
+While entering a local park or community center after hours might not lead to incredibly serious charges, entering a state park, post office, courthouse, military facility, or other federal lands or buildings without permission can lead to serious criminal charges and penalties.

 For help with your case, contact the Salt Lake City lawyers for trespassing on federal property at Overson Law.
-Our attorneys can help with state and federal charges for trespassing on federal property and work to get your case dropped or have penalties reduced.
+Our attorneys can help state and federal charges for trespassing on federal property and work to get your case dropped or have penalties reduced.
 For a free legal consultation on your case, call our attorneys today at (801) 758-2287.

-Federal Property Trespassing Laws in Utah
+Federal Property Trespassing Laws in Salt Lake City

-In Utah, it is illegal to trespass on private property – or public property, if it is not currently open to the public.
+In Salt Lake City, UT, it is illegal to trespass on private property – or public property, if it is not currently open to the public.
 This covers any Utah government property as well as federal property.
 When it comes to federal property, the U.S. government can get jurisdiction over any crimes committed against the property or the government.
 However, Utah can still have jurisdiction as well if you trespass within the borders of Utah.
 This means you could actually face charges from both the state and the federal governments.

 This law also has a mental component to it.
 It is not enough that you simply commit the illegal act; the government must also prove that you trespassed…